Snehak8/credit-risk-classification/README.md

 **Overview of the Analysis:**
 The purpose of this analysis is to assess the performance of a logistic regression model in predicting credit risk.
 The dataset used contains information about loans, with labels indicating whether a loan is healthy (0) or at high risk of default (1).
 We split the data into training and testing sets, built a logistic regression model using the training data, and evaluated its performance on the testing data.

+**Methods Used:**

+We utilized the LogisticRegression algorithm from scikit-learn to build a logistic regression model.
+This algorithm is suitable for binary classification tasks like credit risk assessment.
+Additionally, we employed techniques such as train-test split, confusion matrix, and classification report to evaluate the model's performance and interpret its results.

 **Results:**

 **Accuracy Score:** The accuracy score measures the proportion of correctly classified instances.
 It is an important metric but needs to be complemented by other metrics to provide a comprehensive evaluation of the model's performance.